7 Jungfraujoch Mistakes Tourists Always Make

 The following seven mistakes are things I see tourists making that are easily avoided and can make a huge difference to their trip.
 Some of the later tips are even more important!

-1. Not Seeing Anything
+1. Not Seeing Anything (Literally NOTHING)

 One of the things I remember most about my first trip to The Jungfraujoch when I was six was NOT seeing anything.
 Sure, we went to the ice cave, and I remember that well.
 But when we went to the observation deck, all we could see was fog!

-The Jungfraujoch is extremely high and can sometimes be completely shrouded in clouds.
+The Jungfraujoch is extremely high and can sometimes be entirely shrouded in clouds.
 So, before you book your ticket, be sure to check the weather forecast for the coming day or, even better, the webcam on the morning you want to go.

 Of course, if you only have one day, you may want to go anyway and risk it.
 But if you can ensure there is perfect visibility when you go, do it!